getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 CHECK --> EXCEED --> END
 ```

-Here's a sample run:
+Here's a sample run of the calculation:

 - `AutoSizeText` mounts.
 The font size bounds (`minFontSize` and `maxFontSize`) are provided as 0 and 200 respestively. `fontSize` is set to 100px (the midpoint).
 It renders the `ChildElement` with a font size of 100px
 - `useLayoutEffect` fires.
 It checks the child element's width, and finds that it overflows the parent.
 It's too big!
 It updates the font size bounds to 0px and 100px respectively (100px is too big).
 It sets the new font size to halfway between the bounds (50px)
 - `useLayoutEffect` fires.
 It checks the elements and finds that the child underflows the parent by a lot.
 It's too small!
 It updates the font size bounds to 50px and 100px respectively.
 It sets the new font size to halfway between the bounds (75px)
 - `useLayoutEffect` fires.
 It checks the elements and find that the child is almost the same size as the parent, within 5px in width.
 We're done!
 Stop iterating

-This is basically a binary search for the right dimension.
-This is obviously more efficient than, say, changing the font size by 1px in the right dimension which would have been the naive approach.
+This is essentially a [binary search](https://en.wikipedia.org/wiki/Binary_search) for the right dimension.
+This is obviously more efficient than, say, changing the font size by 1px in the right dimension until it hits the bounds.

 It works well!
 For Sentry dashboard widgets, finding an acceptable fit usually takes about 7 iterations to get a child that's within 5px of the parent.

 This result was encouraging, but there were lots of improvement to make.
 All of the following improvements were suggested by Jonas (thank you Jonas) who is an unstoppable good-ideas-having machine and a resident expert of unusual React rendering strategies.

 ## `MutationObserver`

+Back in my jQuery days, before component queries (or even media queries) it was very common to listen to window resize and run JavaScript to re-layout the page.
+Those were not very good days, to be honest!
+It's always a huge pain to basically do the browser's work in JavaScript.
+These days, [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) is the right API to listen for changing element sizes.

+A browser resize may or may not need to recalculate the font size in a widget.
+A _widget_ resize definitely needs a recalculation. `MutationObserver` is great for a few reasons:

+-

 `MutationObserver` and why that was pointless and didn't work even though I was probably not using it right.